-10
+Figure 10: Opening Dual Port RAM

 If you take a look at tb_dpram by double clicking on it in the Project Navigator File’s tab, top left drop down menu, you’ll see that the test bench instantiates the main clock, LEDR is tied to the output of the RAM, and then sets SW[0] = 0 (reset).
 Note that the ROM is your pattern generator for this design.
 The testbench just supplies a 50 MHz clock and the dual port RAM input address, data and write enable are generated through the design itself.
 We constructed the design this way so in the next step in the lab, you can see this in actual hardware.

 To launch ModelSim for simulations you need to change the settings so that ModelSim can open through Quartus Prime Lite.
 Go to Tools Options EDA Tool Options.
 In ModelSim-Altera, enter the executable path.
 For finding the executable pathway, locate where the Quartus was installed by you (Usually in C:// drive in intelFPGA_Lite folder).
 Select OK when finished.
-Note if 11.
+Note if Figure 11: Linking ModelSim to Quartus.
 If you are running Quartus through Linux through NoMachine, you can ignore this part.